Best MCP Servers for QA and Testing in 2026

 Author: Anthropic | Tools: 11 | Setup: Directory path required

-QA work is inherently file-heavy.
-Test fixtures, mock data files, configuration templates, test reports, screenshot baselines -- all of these live on the filesystem.
-Filesystem MCP gives your AI assistant scoped read and write access to directories you specify, so it can create, read, search, and organize test-related files without you navigating file trees manually.
+Filesystem MCP gives your assistant scoped read and write access to directories you specify, so it can create, read, search, and organize test-related files.
+For a detailed setup guide, see how to use Filesystem MCP server.

 Configuration